 Once your salt is the consistency of wet sand, let it air dry in shallow pans.
 To speed air drying up, you can turn your oven to the lowest temperature setting and keep your salt pans in there.
 This final drying stage can take anywhere from a few days to a few weeks, depending on how much water is left in your salt and how much surface area is open to the air.

 Your final salt product can be stored in mason jars, salt shakers, or a bucket if you’ve gone all the way with your salt production.
+With five gallons of seawater, you can produce 3.5 pounds of salt.
+With this much salt, you may be best off getting your own cute little salt container for in the kitchen.

 More on Making Sea Salt